 A development may be exempt from paying CIL if:

-- The development is less than 100 square metres, unless it is a new dwelling.
+- The development is less than 100 square metres, unless it is a new dwelling or annex.
 In this case, the levy will be payable;

 - Is eligible for self-build exemption and the relevant claim form has been submitted and acknowledged;

 - It is for a structure or building into which people do not usually go, such as pylons, wind turbines; or go into only intermittently for maintenance, such as plant rooms;